Skip to content

 Attractive nuisances

-If your property has features like a swimming pool, a treehouse, or other potentially hazardous features, it could affect your coverage terms.
+If your property has features like a swimming pool, a treehouse, or other potentially hazardous features, it could affect your insurance policy's coverage terms.
 These “attractive nuisances” can increase the risk of accidents and injuries, which impacts your home’s risk assessment.3

 Building a secure future with home insurance insights

-In examining the homeowners insurance underwriting process, we've shed light on an important aspect of safeguarding one's home, emphasizing the pivotal role that underwriting plays in shaping the terms, conditions, and premiums of homeowners' insurance policies.
-Equipped with this knowledge, homeowners can navigate the insurance landscape with insight, enabling them to improve their coverage terms, enhance their financial security, and gain peace of mind.
+Equipped with this knowledge, property owners can navigate the insurance landscape with insight, enabling them to improve their coverage terms, enhance their financial security, and gain peace of mind.
 Knowledge isn’t just power; it’s a valuable tool every homeowner deserves.

 * We provide this information to help you understand insurance.
 Any coverage is subject to the terms of your policy.
 Please refer to your policy and declaration page for complete coverage details.